Courseiva

 Re-encrypt the database using a customer-managed key in the cloud provider's key management service, and update the database security group to only allow traffic from the web server security group.

-Option B is correct because enabling encryption using a customer-managed key in the provider's KMS allows the organization to control and rotate the key, and updating the security group to allow traffic only from the web server tier's security group restricts access.
-Option A is wrong because provider-managed keys do not give the organization control.
-Option C is wrong because moving to an unencrypted database is not acceptable.
-Option D is wrong because encrypting the web server does not address database encryption or access control.
+It addresses both requirements: re-encrypting the database with a customer-managed key in the cloud provider's KMS allows the organization to control and rotate the key every 90 days, and updating the database security group to only allow traffic from the web server security group restricts access to only the web server tier.
+Option A is incorrect because exporting and re-importing the database is unnecessary and disabling encryption is not recommended; re-encrypting in place is the proper approach.
+Option B is incorrect because provider-managed keys do not give the organization control or the ability to rotate the key as required.
+Option D is incorrect because encrypting the web server's storage does not address database encryption or access control requirements.

 Answer analysis